compmem/smile/docs/tutorial.rst

                                 stim_dur=stim.duration,
                                 stimWait_dur=stimWait.duration)]

-From here, we have a finished subroutine!
-We now have to write the *mainListPresent.py*.
-We just need to generate a list of words and pass it into our new subroutine.
+At this point the subroutine is finished.
+The *mainListPresent.py* needs to be written next.
+All that is needed is generation of a list of words to be passed into the new subroutine.

 Finished **main_list_present.py**
 +++++++++++++++++++++++++++++++++